Practical tips for welding: tungsten electrodes

 All about the welding accessories TIG welding electrodes

 Finely crafted weld seams, clean welded joints, high-quality materials – welcome to the world of TIG welding and tungsten electrodes.
 Choosing the right tungsten electrode is just as important for TIG welding as the contact tip for MAG welding.
 The range of TIG welding electrodes on the market is just as colourful as the colour coding that characterizes each individual type of tungsten electrode.
-In this blog post we would like to give you a good overview of the essential tungsten electrodes to make it easier for you to choose if you want to buy them.
+In this blog post we would like to give you a helpful overview of the essential tungsten electrodes to make it easier for you to choose if you want to buy them.

 Wolframelektroden_Banner